-- Many extra zipper pockets for phones, keys, wallet etc.
+- Many extra zipper pockets for phones, keys, wallets etc.

 - Well padded and strong design.

-- Telescopic handle can be slightly hard to retract in with the push button.
+- The telescopic handle can be slightly hard to retract in with the push button.
 But I believe this is a problem that happened after taking the case to the beach for a wedding shoot.
-We ended up getting some sand down into the aluminium telescopic handle.
+We ended up getting some sand down into the aluminum telescopic handle.
 Tipping the case upside down and moving the handle in and out a few times has helped get some sand out.